DevOpsPlayground/Hands-on-with-Docker-and-Dockerizing-applications/README.md

 Once the VM is ready, type `vagrant ssh` into your terminal and you will be logged into the VM.

-Once you're inside the VM type `cd ~/handsondevops-master` and we're ready to go!

-Throughout the project make sure you work on a file called "Dockerfile", this should be in the top-level directory of the project (`~/handsondevops-master`)
+Throughout the project make sure you work on a file called "Dockerfile", this should be in the home directory (`/home/docker`)

 ## 1 - Our Dockerfile